TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/IncludingYourScript/Index.rst

 """"""""""""

-Because nothing is sent off to the browser before everything is rendered and returned to index\_ts.php (which originally set off the rendering process), you must ensure that there's no whitespace before and after your <?php...?> tags in your include or library scripts!
+Because nothing is sent off to the browser before everything is rendered and returned to \\TYPO3\\CMS\\Frontend\\Http\\RequestHandler (which originally set off the rendering process), you must ensure that there's no whitespace before and after your <?php...?> tags in your include or library scripts!

 .. _appendix-include-tsfe: